 The steep slope of the hill that rises from the Grand Temple to the Royal Citadel (tr.
 Büyükkale) was part of the Hattusa Old Town.
 This quarter of the city was protected by fortifications, at least from the 16th century BCE.
 There were many buildings erected on this slope, on the artificial terraces, localized among the rocks protruding from the ground.

 Turkish Archaeological News collects the most important, interesting and inspiring news from Turkish excavation sites.
-Here's the review for September 2016.
+Here's the review for October 2016.
 Have we missed anything?
 Let us know by using Contact tab!